Is Family Law Mediation Right for You? Talk to a Montgomery County, PA Lawyer

-Family Law Mediation in Pennsylvania
+Family Law Mediation in Montgomery County, Pennsylvania

 Going through a divorce can be very stressful.
-Trying to figure out the right settlement regarding property division, alimony, child custody and support, child visitation, debt distribution, and countless other family law matters can make an already difficult situation even more trying.
+Trying to figure out the right settlement regarding property division, alimony, child custody and support, child visitation, debt distribution, and countless other family law matters in Montgomery County can make an already difficult situation even more trying.
 On top of that, the prospect of fighting over issues in court against your spouse makes you question whether you will actually be able to get a divorce.
 There is another option to the contentious route of litigation, however; where you and your spouse can come to a divorce settlement cooperatively and without the added stress and expenses that litigation requires: mediation.

 The Costs of Litigation: Financial, Emotional and Time

 Many issues need to be addressed in divorce, including division of bank accounts and retirement funds, property distribution, debt distribution, custody and parenting plans and child and spousal support.
 All of these are incredibly emotional issues and are even more stressful during a divorce.
 Litigation and court appearances only add to the stress.

 In divorces, litigation pits each former partner against the other as adversaries and only increases the bitter feelings each has.
 Often, both parties leave without feeling heard or satisfied with the outcome.

 Mediation is an alternative to litigation that allows both parties to avoid the courtroom and the expense, time and emotional turmoil that comes with it.
 It is a tool for getting through divorce in the least harmful way.
 Mediation can close a divorce in months instead of years, and it costs a fraction of the price for both parties.
 A mediator, often a Montgomery County family law attorney, facilitates a discussion, helping you work out the difficult details of divorce in an open and non-judgmental environment.